TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-backup-pointintimerestore.md

 * **How do I restore a specific database or table?** <br>
 You can perform the PITR to a new server.
 Then from your PostgreSQL client or using AZ CLI from the portal, you can do dump of the database or the table and import into your server.

-* **Can I use the backup to restore for DR purpose in the event of region-level failover?** <br>
+* **Can I use the backup to restore for DR purposes in the event of region-level failover?** <br>
 No. Backups are confined to a region.
-In future, when we support Geo-backup, you can then use the backup to restore on a different region for DR purpose.
+In future, when we support Geo-backup, you can then use the backup to restore on a different region for DR purposes.

 * **How long does it take to perform PITR?** <br>
 It typically depends on factors including the data backup taken before the requested point-in-time and the amount of recovery to be performed post the data restore.
 It can be anywhere between few minutes to few hours.

 * **Can I configure long-term retention for more than 35 days?** <br>
 The service does not offer a managed way to retain backups for long term.
-However, you can perform dump of your databases and store it on a different storage or Azure blob.
+However, you can perform a dump of your databases and store it on a different storage or Azure blob.

 ## **Recommended Steps**